microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 or when the field on an object is overwritten or cleared.

 Consider the following scenario:
-Alice removes a whole list of sticky notes, while Bob concurrently moves a sticky note out of that list and into another (non-removed) list.
+Alice removes a whole page of sticky notes, while Bob concurrently moves a sticky note out of that page and into another (non-removed) page.
-`SharedTree`'s removal semantics ensure that Bob's edit will apply no matter the sequencing order.
+`SharedTree`'s removal semantics ensure that Bob will still get his sticky note, whether or not it ends up happening before or after Alice removed the page where it came from.
-If that weren't the case, then there would be a race between Alice and Bob's edit, where Bob's edit would not apply if Alice's edit were sequenced first.
+If that weren't the case, then there would be a race between Alice and Bob's edit, where Bob's edit would not apply if Alice's edit were sequenced first, and Bob would lose the sticky note.

-Note that in a lot of cases, the changes to the removed subtree won't be immediately visible because the tree is removed.
+In the case where the subtree is modified in some way as it is removed, those modifications may end up being moot.
-They will, however, become visible if that removal is undone.
+However, they will be preserved, and this matters if the removal is undone and the subtree is reintroduced - it will keep the modifications.

 These merge semantics effectively make removal akin to a move whose destination is an abstract "removed" location.
 This is in tune with the return value of the `treeStatus()` API which will return `TreeStatus.Removed` in that situation.